Freddy AI for CX

 Any digital company must set architecture or map of how the customer experiences different steps in their lifetime.
 Now that you know what it takes to build your customer journey map, are you ready to build one?
 Here are some tools that will help you visualize the customer journey:

-A cloud-based software that helps you create comprehensive customer journey maps effortlessly, Freshmarketer is an intelligent marketing automation tool.
+A cloud-based CR, software that aligns marketing and sales teams, and helps you create comprehensive customer journey maps effortlessly.
 With a user-friendly interface that allows you to make easy segmentation, you can create a robust customer journey map within minutes.
-Not just for architecture, but with Freshmarketer, you can create interactive customer journeys with unique triggers, conditions, actions, and delays.
-Automate your entire customer journey with Freshmarketer.
+Not just for architecture, but with Freshworks CRM, you can create interactive customer journeys with unique triggers, conditions, actions, and delays.
+Automate your entire customer journey with Freshworks CRM.

 Diagramming complex processes like customer journeys is a breeze with Vizio.
 Build intuitive flowcharts, floor plans, engineering designs, and more from scratch with Visio.